Open-pit mining: Rehabilitation

-After mining finishes, the mine area may undergo land rehabilitation.
+After mining ends at a location, the mine area may undergo land rehabilitation.
 Waste dumps are contoured to flatten them out, to further stabilize them.
-If the ore contains sulfides it is usually covered with a layer of clay to prevent access of rain and oxygen from the air, which can oxidize the sulfides to produce sulfuric acid, a phenomenon known as acid mine drainage.
+If the ore contains sulfides it is usually covered with a layer of clay to prevent ingress of rain and oxygen from the air, which can oxidize the sulfides to produce sulfuric acid, a phenomenon known as acid mine drainage.
 This is then generally covered with soil, and vegetation is planted to help consolidate the material.
 Eventually this layer will erode, but it is generally hoped that the rate of leaching or acid will be slowed by the cover such that the environment can handle the load of acid and associated heavy metals.
-There are no long term studies on the success of these covers due to the relatively short time in which large scale open pit mining has existed.
+There are no long term studies on the success of these covers due to the relatively short time in which large-scale open-pit mining has existed.
 It may take hundreds to thousands of years for some waste dumps to become "acid neutral" and stop leaching to the environment.
 The dumps are usually fenced off to prevent livestock denuding them of vegetation.
 The open pit is then surrounded with a fence, to prevent access, and it generally eventually fills up with ground water.
 In arid areas it may not fill due to deep groundwater levels.
-Instead of returning the land to its former natural state, it may also be reused, converting it into recreational parks or even residential/mixed communities.
-In Germany, the world's largest producer of lignite (virtually all of which is mined open pit these days), the former mines are usually converted to artificial lakes.
+In Germany, the world's largest producer of lignite (virtually all of which these days is mined open-pit), the former mines are usually converted to artificial lakes.
 To mitigate the problem of acid mine drainage mentioned above, flooding is often done with the water of nearby rivers instead of using groundwater alone.
-In some cases Calcium Oxide or other basic chemicals have to be added to the water to neutralize the pH-value.
+In some cases, calcium oxide or other basic chemicals have to be added to the water to neutralize the pH-value.

 Typical open cut grades

 Gold is generally extracted in open-pit mines at 1 to 5 ppm (parts per million) but in certain cases, 0.75 ppm gold is economical.
 This was achieved by bulk heap leaching at the Peak Hill mine in western New South Wales, near Dubbo, Australia.

 Nickel, generally as laterite, is extracted via open-pit down to 0.2%.
 Copper can be extracted at grades as low as 0.11% to 0.2%.

-Materials typically extracted from open-pit mines include: